-The current range of standalone MPCs (MPC X, MPC Live I & II and the MPC One) & the Akai Force have plenty of options when it comes to storage, with built-in ‘factory’ disk and support for USB drives, SD card and on some models, an optional internal SATA drive.
+The current range of standalone MPCs (MPC X SE, MPC Key 61, MPC Live II and the MPC One Plus) & the Akai Force have plenty of options when it comes to storage, with built-in ‘factory’ disk and support for USB drives, SD card and on some models, an optional internal SATA drive.
 In this article I’m going to look at the pros and cons of all these disk options including some speed tests to see which type of disk performs the best.

 The Problem with the Internal Factory Drive